 So I ultimately decided that the best travel laptop for me was the…

-The Asus ZenBook (UX330UA) is a high quality ultrabook featuring a Core I5 Intel Processor (available in both 7th or 8th gen models, but I got the 7th gen), 8 gigs of ram, and a 256 GB SSD drive.
+The Asus ZenBook (UX330UA) is a high-quality ultrabook featuring a Core I5 Intel Processor (available in both 7th or 8th gen models, but I got the 7th gen), 8 gigs of ram, and a 256 GB SSD drive.

 The Asus Zenbook weighs in at 2.6 pounds and features a lightweight but durable aluminum body.
-The thing is surprisingly thing and light when you’ve actually got it in your hands, and it looks classy and high quality to boot.
+The thing is surprisingly thin and light when you’ve actually got it in your hands, and it looks classy and high quality to boot.

 Best of all it only cost $700, brand new from Amazon.